Fireye04/treehouse/silence.md

 ##### Other rooms

-Here are some more ideas for other (optional) rooms that you may decide to add in full or in partial to your group's treehouse.
+Here are some more ideas for other (optional) rooms that you may decide to add in full or in part to your group's treehouse.

 - Library
 - Thing 2